Soju Gains Popularity as a Casual Drink

 Riding the Korean Wave, a variety of soju bottles are displayed at Hanaro Mart Yangjae Branch in Seocho-gu, Seoul, where soju exports have significantly increased on the 2nd.
 Photo by Kang Jin-hyung aymsdream@

-Market growth prospects are also seen as positive.
-Market research firm Global Growth Insights released a report projecting that the global soju market will expand from 3.40217 billion dollars last year to 4.17480 billion dollars by 2034, with an average annual growth rate of 2.3%.
+Market outlooks for future growth are also positive.
+Market research firm Global Growth Insight released a report projecting that the global soju market will expand from 3.40217 billion dollars last year to 4.17480 billion dollars by 2034, with an average annual growth rate of 2.3%.

-The report stated, "As Korean culture gains popularity in the United States, consumer preferences are also changing," and explained, "especially in major cities like New York and Los Angeles, the trend of enjoying soju with Korean food is spreading, leading to increased soju consumption at restaurants and specialty bars."
+The report explained, "As Korean culture gains popularity in the U.S., consumer preferences are shifting.
+In particular, the trend of enjoying soju with Korean food is spreading in major cities such as New York and Los Angeles, leading to increased soju consumption at restaurants and specialty bars."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.